Goldman Sachs to cut about 3,200 jobs this week after cost review - Bloomberg News | Business

 Goldman Sachs to cut about 3,200 jobs this week after cost review - Bloomberg News

-Goldman Sachs Group Inc will start its biggest round of job cuts ever, as it locks in on a plan to eliminate about 3,200 positions this week, Bloomberg News reported on Sunday.
+Goldman Sachs Group Inc will start one of its biggest rounds of job cuts ever, as it locks in on a plan to eliminate about 3,200 positions this week, Bloomberg News reported on Sunday.

 The financial services major is expected to begin the process mid-week and the total number of people affected will not exceed 3,200, the report said, citing a source.